 SME Program Requirements

 SME focuses on the management of organizations from a top or general management perspective.
-It addresses both the external relations between the organization and its environment and the internal processes of organization adaptation and change.
+It addresses both the external relations between the organization and its environment and the internal processes of organizational adaptation and change.
 Students develop an individual program of study in consultation with their faculty adviser.
 The program combines coursework with active involvement in faculty research, research seminars, and opportunities for teaching.

 Review of research on the bases and characteristics of organization strategy.

-Seminar in Entrepreneurship
+Seminar(s) in Entrepreneurship (4 credits)

 Review of research on new venture creation and opportunity realization in new and existing firms.

-Seminar in International Management
+Seminar in International Management (2 credits)

 Overview of the field of international management research.

 At the end of their first year in the doctoral program, students must complete two requirements: an Article Review Exam and an Oral Article Presentation.
-In the Article Review Exam each student must prepare independently a short written critique of one published research paper from a field journal assigned to them.
-In the short Oral Article Presentation they are required to successfully defend their critique before a faculty panel.
+In the Article Review Exam each student must independently prepare a short written critique of one published research paper from a field journal assigned to them.
+In the short Oral Article Presentation, they are required to successfully defend their critique before a faculty panel.